CO

 Key Changes in 2025-2026

-• SB 25-276 (signed May 2025) added precise geolocation data as a new category of sensitive data requiring opt-in consent
+• SB 25-276 (signed May 2025) added precise geolocation data (within 1,850 feet / ~564 meters) as a new category of sensitive data requiring opt-in consent, aligning Colorado with Maryland MODPA, Oregon, Connecticut, and most other comprehensive state privacy laws

-• SB 24-041 (effective October 1, 2025) added age-appropriate design code requirements and strengthened minor protections
+• SB 24-041 (effective October 1, 2025) added age-appropriate design code requirements modeled after California's AADC, strengthening minor protections including DPIA requirements for minor-facing services and opt-in consent for targeted advertising and data sales involving consumers aged 13-17

 Enforcement Details